 As you’ve probably already figured out the “Kobe Luminarie” is located in Kobe City, Hyogo Prefecture (map).
 You can easily go there in the evening if you’re in Osaka or Himeji, but even from Kyoto it’s possible.
 The illumination event takes place every year in early December.
 Please check the official website for the exact date and time as it changes every year.

-This year (2013) it’s held from December 5th to 16th.
-If you happen to be in Kansai, you still have a few days to visit.
+2017 it was held from December 8th to 17th.
+If you happen to be in Kansai, make sure to check it out.

 The lights are turned on every evening and music is played in the background that reminds you of Christmas or “church music”.
-Here are the exact times for 2013:
+Here are the exact times: